Homemade Emergency Supplies Kit

 - Candy for treats, fruit snacks, licorice etc.

-- Backpacking meals or Emergency Meals that are freeze dried available at Wise Foods.
+- Backpacking meals or Emergency Meals that are freeze dried.
 These have a long shelf life which is great!

 These are a few of the foods that I keep on hand for emergencies, but anything that your family loves that has a long shelf life works.
 The goal of your food is not necessarily the greatest nutrition, but quick foods that will satisfy your hunger with little or no hassle.